statox/blog/src/posts/2021/11/eleventy_secrets.md

 - They should be versioned in the repo so that I don't have to keep track of data on different places.
 - The solution should work on Linux and I don't really care about the other OSes as I don't use them (though my solution also works on MacOS)

-To do that I opted the following solution:
+To do that I opted for the following solution:

 - I will have a `src/.secrets` directory in my repo.
 This directory will hold my secret files encrypted.
 - I will have another directory `src/secrets/` in which the secrets will be decrypted when I build the site locally, eleventy will have to build this directory too.